parsaz00/Vancouver-Maps/README.md

 Novemeber 22: GUI and API integration are finished

 The remaining time until the deadline is left as a buffer period, and a period to continue testing.

+## Potential Challenges:
+1. Knowing the tech stack: Potential bottleneck for task completition if group memeber does not have a appropriate understand of the tech stack to be used: JS, OracleDB and REACT.
+To counterattack this, group has comitted to finish tutorials 5, 6 and 7 as soon as possible, to leave buffer time to get extra practice and help as needed.
+2. Midterms and other deadlines: The team has left adequate time for each task and has committed to working on the project a minimum of 30 minutes a day starting from October 28th.
+This will ensure that each team member is making progress each day.
+Further we have allocated a 1 week buffer before the deadline to account for extraneous circumstances that may impede progress
+3. Group member accountability.
+To address that all members are doing an equal amount of work, we will be meeting three times a week for a "standup" following traditional scrum methodologies where we will highlight what we have worked on since the last meeting, what we are currently working on, and any roadbloacks that we are facing.

 ### Enjoy!